Looking for the most popular house siding options available in 2022?

 With a new year coming a lot of people might be starting to plan a refresh for their home.
-Whether you want something new or you’re looking to up the value of your home to sell in 2021.
+Whether you want something new or you’re looking to up the value of your home to sell in 2022.
 Either way, siding is one of the biggest investments you can make in your home that will give you the biggest return.
 It’s critical to pick the best one that both suits your style and improves your home’s efficiency.
-We’re listing the most popular and effective house siding options for you to consider.
-Check it out!

 Vinyl siding is very inexpensive compared to more high-end materials like brick and wood.
 It also never needs a new paint job.
 The vinyl siding planks are manufactured with the color all the way through, so it will never chip or fade.
 In addition to that, there are dozens of color choices so you can get just about any color your heart desires for your home.
 Lastly, vinyl siding is very low maintenance.
 Simply wash it off each spring to clear it of debris and dirt.
 You can use a garden hose or soft-washing for tougher messes.

 Vinyl doesn’t last as long as other materials at just 15-30 years, depending on climate and any damages.
-It also grows and shrinks in very hot or very cold weather which can cause issues with cracking or bowing near windows and doors if it is installed without considering the room to expand in the summer months.
+It also grows and shrinks in very hot or cold weather which can cause issues with cracking or bowing near windows and doors if it is installed without considering the room to expand in the summer months.
 Also, despite its durability, vinyl can still be damaged by hail and large debris if enough force is applied.
-However, the replacement is relatively easy since you just need to replace one segment.
+The good news is, the replacement is relatively easy since you just need to replace one segment.

 Fiber cement siding is composed of cement, silica, and cellulose fibers then molded into a siding plank.
 It has a super modern look and could look quite similar to vinyl siding planks.
 In fact, it’s grown to compete quite heavily with vinyl as one of the most commonly used siding types.